Who are Learning Fellows?

 Where can I learn more?

 If you are a faculty member at Dartmouth interested in working with Learning Fellows, check out our Faculty FAQ page.
-If you’re a student interested in becoming a Learning Fellow, we have a special FAQ page just for you!
+If you’re a student interested in becoming a Learning Fellow, we have a student FAQ page just for you!
 Please get in touch with us at any time or visit these great websites, which outline more aspects of the Learning Assistants and Learning Fellows models: